-When it comes to creating any software solution, one of the key tasks is to decide on the appropriate programming language.
-For iOS applications, the most common variants to choose between are Swift or Objective-C.
+One of the critical tasks for creating native mobile applications is to decide on the appropriate programming language.
+For iOS apps, the most common variants to choose from are Swift or Objective-C.

 Before we can compare these programming languages, let’s learn about their origin and main features.